womens health

 Maga is our Autumn season, our harvest season.
 Maiden is Spring, Mother is Summer and Crone is Winter.
 When you think about the seasons of our life and what we are doing in those years, that makes a lot of sense.
 In Autumn we reap the rewards of spring and summer growth, harvest crops to wind down for the winter.
 Trees in Autumn drop their leaves, they don’t need them anymore and they prepare to hibernate for winter before spring comes and they grow new leaves again.
 This is a good way to think about our midlife journey through midlife and perimenopause.
 In their book The Womens Wheel of Life, Elizabeth Davis and Carole Leonard break down archetypes into 12 sub types.
 The Maga season is represented Amazon, Matriarch and Sorcerous.

 In Portuguese Maga means Sorcerous.
 She who practices Alchemy.
 Alchemy is transformation and Maga time is a very transformative time for most women.
 Think of the alchemy and energy that is required by the earth to create gemstones, the chaos that ensures when a star is being created in the universe.
 Think of the transformation from caterpillar to butterfly.
 Maga season is a time that may have all of these qualities.
 Where a woman learns to love all the parts of herself, dark and light.
 Where she can blossom into the full feminine expression of herself.
+Jane Hardwicke Collinges has introduced us to the concept of Maga which she learned from her teacher Dr. Cedar Barstow.

 It is a time for review and reflection in our life.
 To review where we have over abundance in our life.
 Maybe there are aspects of ourselves, patterns of behaviour that were developed in childhood years as a strategy for protection or survival that are not going to serve us well going forward.